infinitepower18/WSA-Sideloader/README.md

 3. [Download the latest release of WSA Sideloader](https://github.com/infinitepower18/WSA-Sideloader/releases/latest).
 If you get a warning that the file might be unsafe, select keep anyway.
 The program is completely safe and the source code is available if you want to take a look at what it does.

-4. After installing WSA Sideloader, you may need to download the SDK platform tools, as the program depends on it to do its magic.
-This is a one time process and the download size is about 11.5 MB.

-5. Choose the APK file you want to install and click the Install button.
+4. Choose the APK file you want to install and click the Install button.
 In most cases, you do not need to change the ADB address.

 ## FAQ